loicknuchel/loicknuchel.github.io/_work_experiences/2015-03-popchef.md

 **Popchef** is a food delivery startup which was just launched and they needed an app for delivery men so they could get assigned to missions, accept them, have directions and finalize them.

-With my Ionic experience, clear specifications and needed API in place, I could do it in only 3 days (from project creation to packaged apk). **It was awesome!!!**
+With my Ionic experience, clear specifications and the needed API in place, I could do it in only 3 days (from project creation to packaged apk). **It was awesome!!!**